 Obstructive Sleep Apnea Treatment

-At Dee for Dentist in Las Vegas, we take a structured approach to identifying and managing obstructive sleep apnea.
+At Dee for Dentist, we take a structured approach to identifying and managing obstructive sleep apnea.
 Our process begins by identifying symptoms and risk factors during your initial exam or consultation.
 If we detect signs of OSA, we then conduct a CBCT scan to measure your airway and evaluate potential obstructions.

 Should the scan indicate a risk for sleep apnea, we’ll provide you with a take-home sleep study.
 The study results are reviewed by a sleep medicine physician who diagnoses the condition and prescribes appropriate treatment if necessary.
 If an oral sleep appliance is recommended, we proceed with a digital scan using the Primescan system during your next visit.
 This scan, combined with the CBCT data, helps us determine the precise positioning for your customized appliance.